How to Remove Scratches?

-Scratch Repairs for Wooden Floors
+Scratch Repair for Wooden Floors

 To avoid confusion, let's get things straight from start - it is best to avoid a problem, rather than trying to fix one.
 Protect your floors - make sure your furniture is equipped with felt pads or plastic covers, regularly re-coat your oiled floor and when you plan home improvement works or have a delivery company with bulky items for a visit, make sure your floors are well protected.